 Center for Stereoselective C-H Functionalization (CCHF)

-1179 students (57% from Emory) and 400 faculty mentors have participated in the SURE program.
-Using follow-up survey data and academic transcripts, we gauged SURE’s impact on levels of interest in, preparedness for, and actual pursuit of graduate study and professional careers in the sciences for the program’s first 15 summer cohorts (1990-2004).
+Since its inception in 1990 under Dr. Pat Marsteller, more than 1500 students (~60% from Emory) and 500 faculty mentors have participated in the SURE program.
+Using follow-up survey data and academic transcripts, we gauged SURE's impact on levels of interest in, preparedness for, and actual pursuit of graduate study and professional careers in the sciences for the program's first 15 summer cohorts (1990-2004).
 Our follow-up survey indicated significant increases in all research preparedness skills considered, notably in ability to give a poster research presentation, to discuss research at a graduate school interview, and to apply research ethics principles.
-About a third of SURE graduates went on to complete a graduate degree over 90% considered SURE as important or very important in their academic development.
+About a third of SURE graduates went on to complete a graduate degree, and over 90% considered SURE as important or very important in their academic development.
 Respondents reported significant pre/post increases in the level of interest in academic and research careers, and reported high levels of employment in science careers and job satisfaction.

-A recent publication summarizes the impact that SURE participation has on its alumni:
+A 2010 publication summarizes the impact that SURE participation has on its alumni:

 Promoting Undergraduate Interest, Preparedness, and Professional Pursuit in the Sciences: An Outcomes Evaluation of the SURE Program at Emory University